springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step4.md

 ## Add environment variable

-We can now use an overlay to add an environment variable specifically in prod.
+You can now use an overlay to add an environment variable specifically in prod.
 For this we need to create a Kustomize patch.

 ```